March is Poison Prevention Month! To raise awareness, here is your guide to pet-proofing your home in order to prevent a pet poisoning.

 Speaking of not leaving food around, this includes inside the trash can.
 Pets can dig their noses into trash and eat moldy, expired food.
 Pet owners can prevent this by keeping all trash in sealed, contained trash cans or bins.

-Whether it’s human or pet meds, keep them both out of reach of pets.
-Don’t leave any medication unattended on the counter, lying in your purse, or in an easy-access cupboard.
+Whether it’s human or pet medications, keep them both out of reach of pets.
+This includes common cold medicines and even Vitamin D supplements.
+Don’t leave any medication unattended on the counter, lying in a purse or bag, or in an easy-access cupboard.

 Keep all cleaning supplies in a cupboard that cannot be opened by your pet.
 To be safe, you can use a child-proof lock.